Pyrenees, climbing and randonee.

 Teacher

-Arne Myksvoll is a teacher at Friluftsliv Norge.
-He grew up in Bergen, and has extensive experience as an outdoor teacher at folk high schools in Sogndal and Bømlo in addition to Hallingdal Folk High School.
-Arne is educated in sports, outdoor life and science at the colleges of Telemark and Sogn og Fjordane and the Oslo School of Sports and Health Sciences.
-Our outdoor teacher is interested in most forms of outdoor life, but enjoys being in the winter mountains the most.
+Arne has worked for many years as an outdoor teacher at folk high schools in Sogndal, Bømlo and Hallingdal, among others.
+He is educated in sports, outdoor life and science from the colleges of Telemark and Sogn og Fjordane, as well as the Oslo School of Sports and Health Sciences.